GaspardR/snakemake_blockbuster/README.md

 #### Step 1: Install workflow

-If you simply want to use this workflow, download and extract the [latest release](http://gitlabscottgroup.med.usherbrooke.ca/gaspard/nra-blockbuster/tree/master).
+If you simply want to use this workflow, download and extract the [latest release](http://gitlabscottgroup.med.usherbrooke.ca/gaspard/snakemake_blockbuster/tree/master).

-If you use this workflow in a paper, don't forget to give credits to the author by citing the URL of this repository and the publication. <!-- Include link to the publication once it will be published. -->
+If you use this workflow in a paper, don't forget to give credits to the author by citing the URL of this repository and the publication. [_Link_]()

 #### Step 2: Configure workflow